munnellg/edge_detection/README.md

 Press the 'o' key to display the original image.
 Press the 'e' key to return the thresholded edge image.

-Tool also normalizes gradient outputs so that they like between 0 and 255.
+Tool also normalizes gradient outputs so that they lie between 0 and 255.
 This is achieved through a couple of methods which the user may switch between